aimms/how-to/Articles/484/484-Uncertainty-productionplanningro.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Uncertain data, robust optimization
+   :description: Maximizes profit for a two-drug production plan under uncertain active agent yields from raw materials using robust optimization techniques.
-   :description: The goal is to find the production plan for two products that maximizes the profit of the company.
+   :keywords: Uncertain data, robust optimization, LP, production planning, uncertainty, Ben-Tal, Nemirovski

 Direct download AIMMS Project :download:`ProductionPlanningRO.zip <model/ProductionPlanningRO.zip>`